Lanja: Geography

 It's a Taluka head in Ratnagiri district.
-National highway popularly known as Mumbai-Goa Highway passes through it.
-Nearest rail head is Adavali on Konkan railway which is around 15 km away.
+The National highway, popularly known as Mumbai-Goa Highway, passes through it.
+Nearest rail head is Adavali on the Konkan railway, which is around 15 km away.

 History

 From the time of the Peshva up to 1 August 1879, when Vengurle was made a sub-division, Lanja was the headquarters of a petty division of Rajapur.

 In the village is the grave of a Muhammedan saint named Syed Chand Bukhari Ali Faqir, said to have lived about five hundred years ago.
-Yearly at the Magh (January–February) full moon an Urus is held, when the tomb is, with ceremonies and prayers, covered with a cloth and sprinkled with powdered sandalwood.
-The fair is still largely attended (1960), by people of different communities from Lanja and the neighbouring villages.
-Shopkeepers come from Rajapur and open temporary booths at which for about a month coarse country and imported cloth and miscellaneous articles are sold.
+Yearly, at the Magh (January–February) full moon, an Urus is held, when the tomb is, with ceremonies and prayers, covered with a cloth and sprinkled with powdered sandalwood.
+The fair is still largely attended (1960) by people of different communities from Lanja and the neighbouring villages.
+Shopkeepers come from Rajapur and open temporary booths at which, for about a month, coarse country and imported cloth and miscellaneous articles are sold.
 There is also a domed tomb near the village with no more definite history than that it marks the grave of a princess who died on a journey.